FelixNica/driving-object-detector/README.md

 # driving-object-detector
-DOD is a deep object detection algorithm implemented using Keras/Tensorflow, developed based on Joseph Redmon's Darknet-"You only look once V2" and optimized to perform detections specific to vehicle self driving applications.
+DOD is a deep object detection algorithm implemented using Keras/Tensorflow, developed based on Joseph Redmon's Darknet-"You only look once V2" and optimized to perform real time detections specific to vehicle self driving applications.

 ![](img/sample_batch-0_0.jpg)
 ![](img/sample_batch-0_1.jpg)